ajay-joshi-git/prime/readme.txt

-Execute  PrimeClientRunner (This is Socket client) ; you have to run Server App(RandomizerRunner) first and then run this.
-Server app also starts distributed queue.
+Steps:
+	Execute RandomizerRunner.java (server socket) first [In randomizer project] Then execute PrimeClientRunner.java (socket client).
+[In this project] Randomizer will also starts queue thread.

 Flow :
   - An randomizer thread generate prime and put random number to Input blocking queue
   - Queue thread take number from in-queue - [process it]* - and put result to out-queue
-- Printer thread print payload to console
+  - Printer thread print payload to console.
   *Process it - means send to client and get result

+Expected o/p:

+Starting randomizer and distributed queue....
+Starting queue..
+Started.
+Random number [21518027] is a prime number
+Random number [1848046472] is not a prime number
+..

+Starting Prime...
+Randomizer sent number [21518027]
+Randomizer sent  number [1848046472]
+..